jeff-hykin/universify/story.md

 </details>

-However, we are not done yet.
+### But we're not done yet!

-The good news is the program above is highly generic.
+The good: that program above is highly generic.
 Any JavaScript code that does not contain `#>` can be safely added to that script.

-The problem is how the user would run the script.
-Universal scripts are most useful as a bootstrapping installers, but installers are usually run remotely, not locally.
-E.g. there is no "path to itself" if the script is being run dynamically.
+The problem: getting the script to the user.
+These universal scripts are most useful as a bootstrapping installers.
+But installer scripts are usually run via curl or something similar `curl https:thing | sh`.
+Thats a problem because there is no "path to itself" for running the javascript if the script is being run dynamically.

 <br>
 <br>

 ## Part 6: Remote Execution

-What is the point of a universal installer if we need two separate commands to run it remotely?
+What is the point of a *universal* installer if we need different *OS-spectific* commands to run it remotely?
+(The answer is codebase maintaince, but lets ignore that reason.)
 For example the Deno installer says:
 1. Windows users run `irm https://deno.land/install.ps1 | iex`
 2. Linux/MacOS users run `curl -fsSL https://deno.land/install.sh | sh`